 It is difficult to read.
 Just a couple of samples: “It is rough, it is bad, and to me it is almost unsupportable.
 How rough it is to serve our Country through so many privations for 3 long years, then, instead of going to that longed-for home of joy & happiness, be put in this pen of insatiate misery, without one consoling thought even.
 If anybody was ever miserable, I am since coming here.
 Only 5 days more, then I was expecting to enjoy life as hugely as any man could.”
 His final entry, after writing about his own illness for a number of weeks, was recorded in the prison hospital, “As things look now, I stand a good chance to lay my bones in old Ga., but I’d hate to as bad as one can, for I want to go home.”

-Historian Alfred S. Roe, the great chronicler of Massachusetts in the war, a man who wrote many a regimental history and other works about the sons of the Bay State in the Civil War, wrote a piece about the dedication of French’s memorial in 1909.
-88 members of the 1st Massachusetts Heavy Artillery attended the ceremony.
+Civil War veteran Alfred S. Roe, a great chronicler of Massachusetts in the war, wrote several Massachusetts regimental histories as well as a piece about the dedication of French’s memorial in 1909.
+Eight-eight members of the 1st Massachusetts Heavy Artillery attended the ceremony.
 A number of them gave personal reminiscences of the Melvin boys.
 James Melvin, who had for so long envisioned a memorial to his brothers, was the key speaker.